Here are the answers to some of the frequently asked questions (FAQs) about Cabinet and the Cabinet process.

 The one-step process means that Cabinet approval is sought only once, after draft regulations have been prepared by Parliamentary Counsel.In the one-step process Cabinet is requested to approve the draft regulations and to recommend that the Governor make them.
 Most regulations should follow the one-step process.

 The two-step process means that Cabinet approval is requested at two stages.
-Firstly for approval to draft the regulations; and following drafting by Parliamentary Counsel.Secondly to recommend that the Governor make the regulations in Executive Council.
+Firstly, for approval to draft the regulations.Secondly, to recommend that the Governor make the regulations in Executive Council.
 The two-step process must be used for complex issues that represent a change in government policy or issues that will affect two or more ministerial portfolios.

 Instructions will need to be provided to Parliamentary Counsel using the correct template, but do not need to be attached to the Cabinet submission seeking approval of the regulations.

-Yes.
-If you are following a two-step process you will also need to complete a submission for Cabinet to approve the making of the regulations.
+If you are following a two-step process you will also need to complete a Cabinet submission at both stages.
 However, you only need to seek authority to bring the item forward once.

 Where a matter is highly sensitive, it may be ‘locked’.
 This means that circulation is restricted and the item is not named on the Cabinet agenda.Agencies should consult with their minister’s office if they believe an item should be locked.